Dazzlecube/Stories-Untold/content/posts/analogvsdigital.md

 with the initial conditions $u(x, y, z, 0) = f(x, y, z)$ and $\partial u/ \partial t (x,y,z,0) = 0$.
 The wave equation arises in various fields like acoustics, electromagnetism and fluid dynamics.
 Solutions of the wave equation travel with finite velocity (here made equal to one).

-The question is now: can computable initial conditions f give rise to non-computable solutions?
+Now, can computable initial conditions $f$ give rise to non-computable solutions?
 Remarkably the answer is “yes,” and two quite different types of non-computability can occur.

 In the first case, the solution $u(x, y, z, t)$ takes a non-computable real value at a computable point in space-time.
 More precisely, “there exists a computable – and hence continuous function $f (x, y, z)$ such that $u(x, y, z, t)$ is continuous but not computable, and furthermore the value $u(0, 0, 0, 1)$ is a non-computable real number.”